jorr-it/DbaLogger/README.md

 Description of the interface protocol of the sound level meter in PDF: http://www.produktinfo.conrad.com/datenblaetter/100000-124999/100680-da-01-en-Schnittstellenbeschr_Schallpegelm_SL_300.pdf

-Written .NET version 4.6.1 using Entity Framework 6 with a Code First connection of MySQL.
+Written .NET version 4.6.1 using Entity Framework 6 with a Code First connection to MySQL.